-Soil health is the foundation of sustained agricultural production, which is critically important in California where more than 75,000 farms and millions of consumers depend on our soil’s continued ability to grow food.
-Living, functioning soils offer substantial benefits to farmers – they are more resilient to weather extremes, increase water and nutrient storage, and can increase profitability through lower input costs and higher yields.
-Healthy soils also protect water quality, reduce runoff, and sequester carbon to mitigate the effects of climate change.
+California’s more than 75,000 farms and millions of consumers depend on our soil’s continued ability to grow food.
+Living, functioning soils offer big benefits to farmers – better weather resilience, increased water and nutrient storage, and greater profitability through lower input costs and higher yields.
+Healthy soils protect water quality, reduce runoff, and sequester carbon to mitigate the effects of climate change.

-The Soil Health Bottom Line program develops case studies and grower profiles that showcase the benefits of using soil health practices, using cost-benefit analysis tools.
-Furthermore, we train farmers and agricultural professionals how to perform this analysis themselves so they can know more about the impacts on their farm and make informed decisions on their farming practices.
+AFT’s case studies and grower profiles demonstrate the benefits of using soil health practices with cost-benefit analysis tools.
+We train farmers and agricultural professionals to perform this analysis themselves, so they understand the impacts on their farm and make informed decisions on their growing practices.